danmills0/danmills0.github.io/academic.md

 ## Presentations

+[QuRLInG 2019: Verification of NISQ Devices]({{"assets/Verification_of_NISQ_Devices.pdf"}}) - I spoke as part of a group with my contribution being to the "Hypothesis Testing" section.

 [QuIVER 2018: Verification of Quantum Superiority]({{"assets/QuIVER.pdf"}}) - I also co-organised the [event](https://danielmills390.wixsite.com/quiver)

 [Pervasive Parallelism Lunch 2018: 5 years away - A history of quantum computing and the prospect of a near term superiority demonstration.]({{"/assets/PPAR2018.pdf"}})